 Accelerate your career with a proven education from UIC Business Liautaud Graduate School.

-Our graduate business programs provide you with relevant real-world curriculum and outstanding professional development.
+Our graduate business programs provide you with relevant real-world instruction and outstanding professional development.
 You will acquire knowledge and skills that will help you stand out and enable you to take the next step in your career.